Manishearth/manishearth.github.io/source/_posts/2016-08-10-interactive-sudoku-zero-knowledge-proof.markdown

 These commitments are now sent over to Victor.

-Victor ponders for a bit, and demands that Alice reveal the third row of the sudoku square.
+Victor ponders for a bit, and demands that Peggy reveal the third row of the sudoku square.

 {% img /images//sudoku-zkp/victor-ask.png 300 %}